hackuser15/CS249/Final-Project/ReadMe.txt

 Steps for Pystruct
-1. Run the PyStructSSVM.py from the Source directory.
+1. Run the PyStructSSVM.py file from the Source directory.
-2. The result file(PyStructOutput.csv) will be generated in the Dataset folder.
+2. Run the Generate_output_PyStruct.py file from the Source directory.

 Steps for Stanford NER